ANKershaw/da_notes/python_notes.md

 ## Get the shape of the dataset
 `df_companies.shape`

-## Get the range of different values in the dataset.
+## Get the range of different values in the dataset
 `df_companies.info()`

-## Display the data types of the columns.
+## Display the data types of the columns
 `companies.dtypes`

 ## Sort